 At the recent Australian Babywearing Conference the Key note speaker Arie Brentnall-Compton, (Canadian Babywearing School and Vice chair on the Baby Carrier Industry Alliance) gave me plenty to think about.
-One thing came through loud and clear, ‘babies are born and expect to be carried’.
+One thing which came through loud and clear is that ‘babies are born and expect to be carried’.
 Arie also said that mother and baby are like a 'Diode' which is a 2 terminal device and can not work without each other.
 That’s why Babies are born with the reflexes in their hands and feet to hold on.

 Babywearing doesn't necessarily have benefits however it has effects.
-For example breastfeeding through skin-to-skin contact helps the hormones and pheromones (Pheromones are chemicals capable of acting outside the body of the secreting individual to impact the behaviour of the receiving individual) to work properly to assist with the production of breastmilk and the practice of breastfeeding.
+For example breastfeeding through skin-to-skin contact helps the hormones and pheromones (Pheromones are chemicals capable of acting outside the body of the secreting individual to impact the behaviour of the receiving individual) to work properly to assist with the production of breast milk and the practice of breastfeeding.

 To demonstrate the effects of babywearing, Arie talked us through a typical family day with a family uses a baby carrier.
 Wake up and feed baby, then place baby in baby carrier and mum can make herself and family a healthy breakfast which she needs after possibly being woken a couple of times in the evening.
 Now mum has energy.
 After a quick shower and getting dressed, mum places bub in carrier while she does her hair, make up or what ever mum needs to do to feel like a woman.
 Mum is now ready to face the day, attending to older children, can exercise easily with a baby carrier, chores or any other tasks she wishes can get accomplished.